richafnu/Viva/Viva/glint/reports/report-analytics-filtering-favorability-trending.md

 ms.date: 01/30/2025
 ---

-# Understnd Viva Glint reporting features
+# Understand Viva Glint reporting features

 The following features help you get the most useful information from your Microsoft Viva Glint reports.